Politics of the Sahrawi Arab Democratic Republic: Elections

 The Sahrawi population in the refugee camps in Algeria as well as in the Free Zone participates in elections to the institutions of the Sahrawi Arab Democratic Republic.
 An election for the Sahrawi National Council took place in February 2012.
 A referendum on independence or integration with Morocco was agreed upon by Morocco and the Sahrawi republic in 1991, but did not take place due to the parties' divergence on who should be allowed to vote.

 Foreign relations

 The foreign relations of the Sahrawi Arab Democratic Republic are conducted by the Polisario Front, which maintains a network of representation offices and embassies in foreign countries.
-It has conducted diplomatic relations with states and international organisations since its inception in 1973.
+It has conducted diplomatic relations with states and international organizations since its inception in 1973.

 In 1966, United Nations General Assembly Resolution 22/29 affirmed for the first time the Sahrawi right on self-determination.
 In 1979, United Nations General Assembly Resolution 34/37 reaffirmed again the right of the Western Sahara people to self-determination and independence, recognizing also the Polisario Front as the representative of the Western Sahara people.